-It is also recommended that, once created, the committee establish relations with other national committees and the International Committee of the Red Cross.
-Representatives of the national committees should meet regularly and share information concerning and activities current past experiences.
+It is also recommended that, once created, the committee establishes relations with other national committees and the International Committee of the Red Cross.
+Representatives of the national committees should meet regularly and share information concerning current activities and past experiences.
 This is particularly important among States within the same geographic region or with similar political or legal systems.
+A national committee should also consider joining the ICRC's Online community for national IHL committees, which is a peer exchange platform.

-Through its Advisory Service on international humanitarian law, the International Committee of the Red Cross works on a regular basis with national committees for the implementation of IHL.
+Through its Advisory Service on international humanitarian law, and its regional and national legal advisers, the International Committee of the Red Cross works on a regular basis with national committees for the implementation of IHL.
 It also stands ready to assist and provide further information to States interested in forming committees.